 When the unit is in cooling mode, the role of the two coils is reversed by reversing the flow of the refrigerant.

-What Are The Benefits of Using a Reverse Cycle Air Conditioner?
+What Are The Benefits of Using a Reverse Cycle Air Conditioning?

-There is a number of benefits of using a reverse cycle air conditioner:
+There is a number of benefits of using a reverse cycle air conditioning:

 ● They are one of the most energy efficient ways to control the climate in your home